 Hybrid structures such as CNT/CNFs–electro-active polymer assemblies may show a unique combination of stiffness, strength, and tenacity compared to pure carbon or polymers separately for use as electrodes in supercapacitors.
 The association of such tailored carbon nano-structured networks with nano-conductive polymers may offer relevant carrier mobility, and therefore remarkable power capabilities should result, as well.
 The main drawback using polymers in a supercapacitor is the cycling stability because of typical shrinkage, breaking, and cracks appearing in subsequent cycles, but such inconveniences can be eliminated by use of hybrid CNT/CNF/polymer assemblies.

-Professor at Microtechnology and Nanoscience (MC2), Electronics Material and Systems Laboratory
+Associate Professor at Chalmers, Microtechnology and Nanoscience (MC2), Electronics Material and Systems Laboratory

 Funding Chalmers participation during 2012–2015

-Area of Advance
+Areas of Advance